naduni99x/hacktitude_2023.github.io/challenge-0.md

 In the current application, you may have noticed that at incorrect `login` attempts,  the system exposes too much information.
 For example, the current system displays the below message on the following scenario when the user email is not found.

+This is a bad security practice, as hackers will be able to verify if an user account is existing by simply testing around the system.
+Your task is to fix this by ensuring in the above scenario, the system shows the exact same message `User authentication failed`.

 #### Scenario 1

 If the user email does not exist, the system shows the message `User Not Found`